open-telemetry/opentelemetry-collector-contrib/receiver/otelarrowreceiver/README.md

 `request_limit_mib` and `waiter_limit` are arguments supplied to [admission.BoundedQueue](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/internal/otelarrow/admission).
 This custom semaphore is meant to be used within receivers to help limit memory within the collector pipeline.

+[The admission controller is instrumented using UpDownCounters to report the number of in-flight requests, items, and bytes (as measured in the OTLP encoding).](#receiver-metrics).

 ### Arrow-specific Configuration

 In the `arrow` configuration block, the following settings are available: